 in Chorley, Lancashire

-For a true hidden gem, you’re going to have to make a sharp turn off the high street, head down an unsuspecting cul-de-sac and totter off-the-beaten track to find The Old Stables Vintage Tea Shop in Chorley.
+For a true hidden gem, you’re going to have to make a sharp turn off the high street and head down an unsuspecting cul-de-sac to find The Old Stables Vintage Tea Shop in Chorley.
 With fun-loving staff and some distinctly vintage vibes, this cafe features gorgeous china teacups, adorable cupcakes and fab milkshakes, as well as hand-crafted decorations at every turn.
-It’s really no wonder this little cafe is the official number 1 coffee spot in Chorley!

 in Stow-on-the-Wold, the Cotswolds

 Lucy, whoever and wherever you are, you sure know how to put together a great tearoom!
-This Cotswoldian treasure is much loved by customers and locals alike, partly due to its wonderfully middle English exterior, complete with Union Jack flag.
-Here you can enjoy big fluffy scones and a warm coffee, all before a day sight-seeing around Stow-on-the-Wold! lol
+This Cotswolds treasure is much loved by customers and locals alike, partly due to its wonderfully middle English exterior, complete with a Union Jack flag.
+Here you can enjoy big fluffy scones and a warm coffee, all before a day sight-seeing around Stow-on-the-Wold!

 Steyning Tea Rooms

 Offering a delightful end to a day’s walk up to Chanctonbury Ring, the Steyning Tea Rooms are an oasis of rhubarb scones, coffee and heartily filled sandwiches.
 Fairly priced for the area and always service with a smile, you can upgrade the size of your afternoon tea as well as enjoying your drink in a fine china-cup.
 Perfect for rustic vibes in a wonderful walkers’ paradise.